alantech/iasql/site/blog/tutorials/prisma.md

 (17 rows)
 ```

-## Connect to the hosted db and provision cloud resources in your AWS account
+## Connect to the PostgreSQL db and provision cloud resources in your AWS account

 1. Get a local copy of the [ECS Fargate examples code](https://github.com/iasql/iasql/tree/main/examples/ecs-fargate/prisma)